Do I have to Look for Work?

 Unemployment Insurance Benefits

-You have to look for work to be eligible for UI benefits.
+You must look for work to be eligible for UI benefits.
 Receiving UI is not enough alone to be attached to the labor market.
-However, if you collect UI and actively work with New York State Department of Labor’s One-Stop Career Centers, you most likely will meet your obligation to be attached to the labor market.
+If you collect UI and actively work with New York State Department of Labor’s One-Stop Career Centers, however, you most likely will meet your obligation to be attached to the labor market.
 To actively work with them, you must: (1) call for an appointment; (2) attend an orientation session: (3) meet with a One-Stop counselor to develop a resume; (4) register the resume in the One-Stop system; (5) follow up to see if there are any job matches; and (6) follow up on job referrals and job matches.

 To learn more about ACCES-VR generally, visit http://www.acces.nysed.gov/vr For information about the Rochester office of ACCES-VR, visit http://www.acces.nysed.gov/vr/rochester-district-office

-The New York State Workers’ Compensation Board now has a vocational rehabilitation counselor and licensed social worker available to assist with retraining and job placement efforts as well.
+The New York State WC Board now has a vocational rehabilitation counselor and licensed social worker available to assist with retraining and job placement efforts as well.
 Please contact us if you would like a referral to either provider.

 Looking for Work

-The WC law looks at whether you are capable of doing ANY job, not just the job you held at the time you were injured.
-Thus, to continue receiving WC benefits, you must look for work within your restrictions.
+The WC law looks at whether you can do ANY job, not just the job you held at the time you were injured.
+Thus, to continue receiving WC benefits, you must look for work within

 You need to start by having a clear understanding of the restrictions set by your doctor.
 If not done already, ask your doctor to put the restrictions in writing.
 Then you must conduct a reasonable job search within your restrictions.
 The Judge ultimately decides whether your job search was reasonable.
 While there is no specific definition of a reasonable job search, we recommend that you take the following actions and BE ABLE TO PROVE that you did so: